-Philosophy
+1. Philosophy

-Transparency and accountability are the 2 basic tenets of Corporate Governance.
+Transparency and accountability are the two basic tenets of Corporate Governance.
 Amal is proud to belong to a Group whose Founder lived his life with eternal Values and built the business enterprises on the foundation of good governance.

-The Company is committed to conducting business the right way, which means taking decisions and acting in a way that is ethical and in compliance with the applicable legal requirements.
-It endeavours to continuously improve its Corporate Governance performance with a view to earn trust and respect of all its Stakeholders.
+The Company is committed to conducting business in the right way, which means taking decisions and acting in a way that is ethical and in compliance with the applicable legal requirements.
+It endeavours to continuously improve its Corporate Governance performance with a view to earn trust and respect of all its stakeholders.

-The Board of Directors (Board) is responsible for and is committed to good Corporate Governance and plays a critical role in overseeing how the Management serves the short and long-term interests of the Shareholders and other Stakeholders.
+The Board of Directors (Board) is responsible for and is committed to good Corporate Governance and plays a critical role in overseeing how the Management serves the short and long-term interests of the shareholders and other stakeholders.